newrelic/newrelic-browser-agent/README.md

 **Important Notes:**
 - `jil` does not handle building the agent automatically;
-either run `npm run build` after each change, or use `npm run watch` to automatically rebuild on each change.
+either run `npm run build:all` after each change, or use `npm run watch` to automatically rebuild on each change.
 - To pass arguments to the testing suite using `npm run test` you must separate your arguments from the npm script using an empty `--` parameter as was exemplified above.